Skip to main content

 Problem

-Three different types of interlock laws.
+There are three different types of interlock laws.
 Are there different effects?
 What type of law had the greatest impact?

 Alcohol-impaired driving results in thousands of deaths annually.
 Alcohol ignition interlocks require a negative breath test for the presence of alcohol to start a vehicle’s engine, and as of 2014, some 44 states had mandated some form of interlock law for drivers convicted of driving while intoxicated (DWI).